Alert 1 of 0

 Step 4: Create an Emergency Fund

-You may be feeling impatient to start more aggressively paying down debt, but it’s important to create an emergency fund first.
-If you don’t have money socked away for unexpected expenses, you’ll be tempted to use the money that’s already earmarked for your debt payments to fund the unexpected expense.
+You may be feeling impatient to be super aggressive about paying down debt, but it’s also important to create an emergency fund.
+If you don’t have money socked away for unexpected expenses, you’ll be tempted to use the money that’s already earmarked for your debt payments to fund the emergency expense.

 Experts recommend keeping three months’ worth of living expenses in an emergency fund, but you can start with a more modest $1,000.
 Set up an automatic monthly or weekly transfer from your Abilene Teachers FCU Checking Account to your Savings Account until you have a fully padded emergency fund.
 This may take several months, but no worries, you can continue following the next few steps toward a debt-free life as your emergency fund grows.